JordanKarp/diagramless_solver/docs/tech_breakdown.md

 ## Puzzle
-Puzzle is the main solving engine, and Puzzle.solve() handles the main logic.
+Puzzle is the main solving engine, and Puzzle.solve() handles the main algorithm logic.

 At a very basic level, it goes through each square, placing the correct value (as determined by the Puzzle.check_options() and the exclusion table).
 If there are two possible values, it will always be a black square and some other value.
 A this point the solver will mark a backtracking point, and continue on solving with the other value.
 This will proceed until there are no possible options, or the puzzle is correct.

-The basic algorithm within Puzzle.solve() is outlined below:
+The basic psuedocode within Puzzle.solve() is outlined below:
         - While still solving:
-            - Increment to the next square
+            - Increment to the next square.
-            - If end of puzzle:
+            - If at the end of puzzle:
                 - If correct, add solution.
-                - If incorrect, backgrack.
+                - If incorrect, backtrack to previous position.
             - Check possibilities for current square.
-            - If there are 0 options, backtrack.
+            - If there are 0 options, backtrack to previous position.
-            - If there are 2 options, mark a backtrack spot and keep going.
+            - If there are 2 options, mark a backtracking spot and keep going with other option.
             - If there is 1 option:
                 - If it's an empty or a black, place it.
                 - If it's a clue :
                     - If it's correct, place it.
                     - If it's incorrect, backtrack.

+If the puzzles earching for every solution, it will exit this loop once there are no more backtracking spots.
+Otherwise it will exit after the first solution.

 Within the Puzzle class, there are few other methods:

 | Method | Explaination |
 | --- | --- |
 | implement_starting_squares() | If enforced, this will pre-pend the correct values: Black values until the given starting square, then add an Across and Down value.
 If this is not enforced, adjust the pointer slightly (so that the 'increment to the next square' puts you at the first square). |